Chiang Rai Province – visiting the City and surrounding sites

 Doi Tung Mountains

 On our first full day we journeyed out to the Doi Tung mountains which consist of 3.5 million coffee trees.
 En route up the steep roads we stopped at a spectacular viewpoint across the mountain ranges.
 The proximity of Doi Tung to the neighbouring borderlands of Laos and Myanmar was particularly fascinating.
 We continued to the Mae Fa Luang Gardens on the slopes below the Doi Tung Royal Villa.
-Here we examined the immaculately maintained flowers and plants growing among rock formations before visiting Doi Tung Cafe.
-The coffee at the cafe is grown, harvested and roasted locally and was available to buy amongst other local products.
-Prior to our onward route we strolled through a market which was selling crafts made by local hill tribe people.
+Here we examined the immaculately maintained flowers and plants before visiting Doi Tung Cafe.
+The coffee is grown, harvested and roasted locally and was available to buy along with crafts made by local hill tribes.

 Choui Fong Tea Plantation

-The journey to Choui Fong Tea Plantation from Doi Tung was an amazingly scenic one through endless mountains and forest.
+The journey to Choui Fong Tea Plantation from Doi Tung was amazingly scenic through endless forested mountains.
 As the driver, I focused on the steep, winding roads but admired the scenery through gaps in the canopies.
 Choui Fong contains several types of tea plants, for example, Assam, Green, Oolong and Black.
-The plantation site encompasses 475 acres and is 1000 metres above sea level.
+The plantation site covers 475 acres and is 1000 metres above sea level.
 In regards to production quantity, the plantation is the largest in Chiang Rai province.
-Furthermore, you may witness people hand picking the tea leaves ready for blending as we did.
-You are able to sample and purchase various teas at the Cafe which we participated in doing.
-Choui Fong was one of many of my highlights on the brief Chiang Rai trip.
+You can witness people hand picking the tea leaves ready for blending and are able to sample and purchase various teas at the Cafe.

 Wat Rong Suea Ten

-We managed to reach Wat Rong Suea Ten, which was high on my priority list, for sunset.
-Wat Rong Suea Ten is located in the Rimkok district, just outside Chiang Rai municipality.
-Probably less known than Wat Rong Khun, the temple is unique in that the exterior is adorned in all blue.
-Likewise, the two white Buddhas inside and outside, were beautiful, the one inside the viharn was also lit up in blue.
-Suea Ten translates as “dancing tiger” apparently in reference to tigers that used to frequent the river in the vicinity.
-We arrived as the sun first started to set, wandering around before heading back to our resort for the night.
-The following morning we began the road trip back to Chiang Mai visiting several coffee growing areas.
-You can read about these experiences in the post: Coffee Growing Destinations in Chiang Rai and Chiang Mai.
+We reached Wat Rong Suea Ten, just outside Chiang Rai, in time for sunset.
+Probably less known than Wat Rong Khun, the temple is unique in that it is adorned in all blue.
+The two white Buddhas inside and outside, were beautiful, the one inside was also lit up in blue.
+Suea Ten translates as “dancing tiger” apparently in reference to tigers that used to frequent the nearby river.
+We wandered around before heading back to our resort for the night.
+The following morning we began the trip back to Chiang Mai visiting several coffee growing areas.
+You can read about these in the post: Coffee Growing Destinations in Chiang Rai and Chiang Mai.